-<Agent_IP_address>/agent/messages/ui/deregister It accepts the following methods: POST, PUT
+<Agent_IP_address>/agent/messages/ui/deregister

 This API is triggered whenever the stakeholder wants to deregister an agent from the current marketplace.
 The agent will, in turn, send a POST request to the AMS's API for being deregistered (as described in 5.3.1.1.2).